ibm-cloud-docs/ContinuousDelivery/faq_toolchains.md

 {: faq}
 {: support}

-The terms of the plan for the {{site.data.keyword.contdelivery_short}} service instance that is in the same resource group or org as the toolchain manages the use of some of the tool integrations ({{site.data.keyword.deliverypipeline}}, Eclipse Orion {{site.data.keyword.webide}}, and {{site.data.keyword.gitrepos}}) that are contained in the service.
-The error message indicates that the resource group or org doesn't contain the required instance of the {{site.data.keyword.contdelivery_short}} service.
+The terms of the plan for the {{site.data.keyword.contdelivery_short}} service instance that is in the same resource group as the toolchain manages the use of some of the tool integrations ({{site.data.keyword.deliverypipeline}} and {{site.data.keyword.gitrepos}}) that are contained in the service.
+The error message indicates that the resource group doesn't contain the required instance of the {{site.data.keyword.contdelivery_short}} service.
 For more information about the terms of your plan, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).

 ## Can I create a toolchain instance from a template programmatically?